ArindamSankarDas/netflix-clone/README.md

 - [@ArindamSankarDas](https://github.com/ArindamSankarDas)

-## Upcoming Tech Integrations
+## New Tech Integrations

-**User Authentication**: I will create a sign-page through which the user can Sign-In or Sign-Up.
-I will also create a log-out system, so that when the user clicks on the profile icon it logs him out of the account.(Using Firebase)
+**User Authentication**: I have created a signIn, signUp and signOut functionality using firebase.
+We have two types of authentication services -
+1.Google
+2.Email and password.

-# Coming Soon ..... 😉😉
+# Many more tech Integrations Coming Soon ..... 😉😉